The qualifications that matter most when hiring a medical writer depend on your manuscript type and target journal. Here is what to prioritize.

 The wide price range across providers reflects differences in overhead, writer qualifications, revision policies, and included deliverables.
 The most common source of cost overruns is per-revision fees: a provider quoting $1,500 for a manuscript but charging $300 per revision round can easily reach $3,000 or more after co-author feedback and peer reviewer requests.

 Research Gold's pricing is transparent and all-inclusive.
-View current pricing for exact figures by service and turnaround tier, or get a free quote for a custom estimate based on your specific project.
+View current pricing for exact figures by service and turnaround tier, or start with a free research consultation for a custom estimate based on your specific project.